 IOA's themed lands are arranged in a circle around a central lake.
 You first encounter the Moroccan-style Port of Entry, where you'll find Guest Services, lockers, stroller and wheelchair rentals, ATM banking, lost and found, and shopping.
 From the Port of Entry, moving clockwise around the lagoon, you can access Marvel Super Hero Island, Toon Lagoon, Jurassic Park, The Wizarding World of Harry Potter, The Lost Continent, and Seuss Landing.

 There is no in-park transportation to move you between lands.
 Some of the pathways, such as those in Toon Lagoon, can be confusing.
 If you're traveling clockwise, keep the lagoon on your right as you make your way through the park; keep the water to your left if you're going counter-clockwise.
 Depending on where you're at in the park, the green twists and loops of the Incredible Hulk Coaster or the Gothic spires of Hogwarts can be used as visual cues as to your location too.

 Touring Islands of Adventure

-If you're staying at a Universal resort, our advice is to take advantage of that extra early morning hour, and see the attractions in The Wizarding World first thing.
+If you're staying at a Universal resort at a time when early entry to IoA is being offered, our advice is to take advantage of that extra early morning hour, and see the attractions in The Wizarding World first thing.
 When you're done with those, visit The Incredible Hulk Coaster and The Amazing Adventures of Spider-Man, in that order.

 During the busiest times of year, Universal may open early both The Incredible Hulk Coaster and The Amazing Adventures of Spider-Man ride to Universal resort guests, up to an hour before regular park guests are admitted into the park.